andismith/grunt-responsive-images/README.md

 Use `quality` to change the quality of an image (0.1, 0.2 ...
 0.9, 1).

-#### options.seperator
+#### options.separator
 Type: `String`
 Default value: `-`

-The character used to seperate the image filename from the size name.
+The character used to separate the image filename from the size name.

 ### Usage Examples